 One prime model is the rackmount 16 x 22 Thunderbolt 3 audio interface, which brings together the right feel, flow, and sound of analog studio recording.

-It also features upgraded surround monitoring, upgraded clocking, 16 stellar UAD plug-ins bundle, and 50% greater DSP than the older Apollo models- a significant advantage of the supercharged HEXA Core real-time UAD processor.
+It also features upgraded surround monitoring, upgraded clocking, 16 stellar UAD plug-ins for vocals bundle, and 50% greater DSP than the older Apollo models- a significant advantage of the supercharged HEXA Core real-time UAD processor.

 The Apollo x6 showcased an elite class-24 bit/ 192 kHz conversion and dedicated, rivaling converters that give record producers, music creators, and post-production engineers the comfort of receiving crystal clear and high-resolution recording mixed with ultra-low distortion (below 119 dB).

 The dynamic range is about 129 dB, and the switchable headroom settings allow the correct level-matching compatible with a wide variety of audio equipment.

 The Apollo x6 interface also comes with two XLR mic inputs along with two ¼ inches Hi-Z inputs, all featuring unison integration for UAD emulations of the classic analog preamps.